Recent Legal Update

 Process & Timing

-1. Who files: The surviving spouse.
+- Who files: The surviving spouse.
 Where: The Clerk of Superior Court (estate division) in the county where venue is proper for the estate.
 What: A verified petition/application for spouse’s allowance (often filed on an AOC form used for year’s allowance).
-When: If an administrator has been appointed, the claim generally must be filed within six months after letters of administration are issued.
+When: If an administrator has been appointed, the claim generally must be filed within six months after letters are issued.

-2. Clerk assignment: The Clerk reviews the petition and assigns the allowance from the decedent’s cash or personal property.
-If the spouse requests a specific vehicle, the Clerk may award that vehicle (or other personal property/cash) to satisfy the allowance value.
+- Clerk assignment: The Clerk reviews the petition and enters an order setting forth the personal property of the estate to be awarded to the surviving spouse.
+If the spouse requests a specific vehicle, the Clerk may award that vehicle (or other personal property) to satisfy the allowance value.

 Exceptions & Pitfalls